nanoc/nanoc.app/content/doc/rules.md

 The code block does not need to execute anything.
 An empty `#compile` block will not execute anything.

-**Example #1**: The following rule will not perform any actions, i.e. the item will not be filtered nor laid out:
+**Example**: The following rule will not perform any actions, i.e. the item will not be filtered nor laid out:

     #!ruby
     compile '/images/**/*' do
     end

+A compilation rule can end with a `#write` call, which takes the path to the file to write compiled content to.

+**Example**: This compilation rule will copy <span class="filename">/people/denis.md</span> to <span class="filename">/people/denis/index.html</span> without further processing:

+    #!ruby
+    compile '/**/*.md' do
+      write item.identifier.without_ext + '/index.html'
+    end

 To filter an item representation, call `#filter` pass the name of the filter as the first argument.

-**Example #2**: The following rule will filter items with identifiers ending in `.md` using the `:kramdown` filter, but not perform any layouting:
+**Example**: The following rule will filter items with identifiers ending in `.md` using the `:kramdown` filter, but not perform any layouting:

     #!ruby
     compile '/**/*.md' do